creationix/howtonode.org/articles/deploying-node-with-spark.markdown

 If all went well you should see a message stating it started successfully and give you the pid.
 Now hit your server on the port you specified and see your app.

-*NOTE* - If you didn't design a front-end in `/public` you'll just see the blank index.html page.
+*NOTE*—If you didn't design a front-end in `/public` you'll just see the blank index.html page.

 ## Conclusion